Introduction

 To make progress and to achieve the same level of educational success as other students they must develop literacy in English by:

-• continuing their learning in all learning areas through English, at the same time as they are learning English
+- continuing their content learning in all learning areas through English, at the same time as they are learning English

 They also need to develop new cultural understandings, in both the educational context and in the wider community.

 All programs in which EAL learners participate need to provide optimal conditions for learning English.
-EAL learners in EAL Index funded schools will be learning their English through specialist EAL support programs as well as through EAL-informed classroom support.
+EAL learners in schools that receive EAL Index funding will be learning their English through specialist EAL support programs as well as through EAL-informed classroom support.

 In schools that do not receive EAL Index funding, EAL learners spend their time in mainstream classrooms, and need appropriate EAL-informed teaching.
 Classroom teachers must understand and be equipped to meet the educational needs of their EAL learners.